 There is also an option to use hundreds and hundreds of background photos and designs that are free, with no credit and royalty fee attached online.
-Just download them easily and edit to your heart’s content.
+Just download them easily and edit them to your heart’s content.

-Take time to sit and read through the fine print, rules, terms and conditions when using free vectors, stock images and illustrations.
+Take time to sit and read through the fine print, rules, terms, and conditions when using free vectors, stock images, and illustrations.
 If you are unsure, you can always reach for the owner or the website where you have sourced the picture for clarification.

 If you have decided to hire a graphic artist, you will have to draw in a contract or two to specify who owns the right to the image.
 Do you split it between the contractor and the business owner?
 Or will it belong to the artist?
 A contract will safeguard both you and your hired artist.

-In case that you decide to use user-generated content, be sure to give credit where credit is due.
+In case you decide to use user-generated content, be sure to give credit where credit is due.
 While it may be acceptable to you, your business might take a hit once the original content owner decides to call you out in public.